Skip to content

 What explains this?

-In 2023/24, the government introduced the market sustainability and investment fund which had an explicit goal of increasing fee rates paid to social care providers.
-However, the above inflation increases in care home and home care fees in 2023/24 are best seen as part of a wider trend since 2015/16 of local authorities increasing fees in order to stabilise the provider market.
+Above-inflation increases in care home and home care fees in 2024/25 are part of a wider trend since 2015/16 of local authorities increasing fees in order to stabilise the provider market.
 This has been necessary because providers have faced mounting staff costs, arising largely from increases in the level of the statutory minimum wage.
-To maintain compliance with the minimum wage, median care worker pay has increased 17% in real terms since 2015/16 (see indicator 8).
-Staff costs make up around 60% of the costs of residential or nursing home providers and 70% of the cost of a home care provider.
-Many staff are paid at or around the statutory minimum.
+To maintain compliance with the minimum wage, median care worker pay has increased 23% in real terms since 2015/16 (see indicator 8).

-One further factor in higher fees is likely to be the increasing needs of those being supported by local authorities, which in turn requires more intensive and costly support packages.
-In the Association of Directors of Adult Social Care spring survey, directors rated increasing complexity of cases as their greatest budgetary concern.
-They argued that reasons for this included earlier discharge from hospital, meaning people arrived in social care with greater needs, and more people in need of social care because they were no longer receiving NHS continuing health care (which provides NHS-funded medical and social care to people with high needs due to an underlying health condition).
-However, the number of people receiving that support has fallen since 2017/18.
+One further factor in higher fees is likely to be the increasing needs of those being supported by local authorities, which in turn require more intensive and costly support packages.
+In the Association of Directors of Adult Social Services (ADASS) 2024 Spring Survey, directors rated increasing complexity of cases as their greatest budgetary concern.

 Provider profitability does not appear to be a factor in increasing fees.
 There is no clear trend of increased profits for the largest providers of publicly funded residential care between 2015 and 2023, while providers of homes for working-age adults show generally declining profits.
 In home care, profits increased from 6.3% in 2015 to 7.6% in 2023, though this is a fall from their peak of 10.8% in 2012.